Strategic plan and acquisitions policy

 Specimen quality guidelines

-- The minimum data to be provided electronically with the specimen, is collector’s name and number, date of collection, precise location, and geocode.
-Note: these may be waived for historic specimens but not for recently collected specimens.
+- The minimum data to be provided electronically with the specimen is collector’s name and number, date of collection, precise location, and geocode.
+Note: these may be waived for historical specimens but not for recently collected specimens.